openpnp/openpnp/Setup-and-Calibration:-Driver-Setup.md

 1. Go to the Machine Setup tab and select the root node of the tree.
 On most setups it's called "ReferenceMachine".
 A setup panel will appear on the right.
 2. In the setup panel, select the driver that most closely matches you motion controller or machine.
 Most machines should use the [[GcodeDriver]].
 Click apply.

     **Note: GcodeDriver is a universal driver that works with many motion controllers.
 It can be used for TinyG, Smoothie, Marlin, Grbl, etc. You should use GcodeDriver unless you have very specific driver requirements.
-For more information about specific drivers see the Driver Specific Setup section below.**
 3. OpenPnP will prompt you to restart the program, so do that.

 ## Set Serial Port and Baud rate